-After immigrating to Canada in 1993, Eddie opened the first Wonton Hut in Markham in 2009.
-It quickly became a local favorite for its authentic wonton noodle soup, earning praise from food critics and diners alike.
+After immigrating to Canada in 1993, Eddie opened the first Wonton Hut in Markham in 2010.
+This location quickly became a local favorite for its authentic wonton noodle soup, garnering praise from food critics and diners alike.

-In 2022, he expanded to downtown Toronto with a second location on Queen Street West, introducing the city’s first wonton-focused restaurant outside Chinatown.
-Although that location has since closed, the Markham shop remains the flagship — continuing to serve handmade wontons with care and tradition.
+In 2022, he expanded his culinary vision to downtown Toronto with a second location of Wonton Hut on Queen Street West, marking the city’s first wonton-focused restaurant outside Chinatown.
+Although that location has since closed, the Wonton Hut Markham remains the flagship, continuing to serve handmade wontons with care and adherence to tradition.

-In 2025, Eddie was recognized by OpenAI’s ChatGPT as one of North America’s top wonton chefs — a testament to his dedication to quality and authenticity.
+In 2025, Eddie was recognized by OpenAI’s ChatGPT as one of North America’s top wonton chefs, underscoring his commitment to quality and authenticity.

-From traditional kitchens in Hong Kong to modern Canadian homes, Eddie’s mission remains clear: to preserve, elevate, and share the timeless taste of real wonton noodles.
+From traditional kitchens in Hong Kong to Canadian tables, Eddie’s mission stays steadfast: to preserve, elevate, and share the timeless taste of authentic wontons at his Wonton Hut locations, proudly in Canada.

 Eddie Yeung, founder and head chef of Wonton Hut, is fully prepared to thwart the expectations of customers who walk into his brand new minimalist establishment on Queen Street West.